Study-Scape/StudyScape/StatusReports/StudyScape-2025-01-29.md

 ## Progress and issues
 - Brandon: worked on requirements document and talked about app architecture
 - Michael: worked on requirements document
+- Sanjana: worked on requirements document and planned what software toolset to use for frontend development

 ## Goals for next week
 - Establish and agree on architecture and text stack for the app
 - Michael:
   - Work on and finish architecture assignment.
 Should take less than a week (since it's due).
   - Begin research on Google Maps API (the time estimate is unknown, just however long it takes).
+ - Sanjana:
+  -  complete architecture and design assignment by next week
+  -  research more about software to implement design

 Project status (status update for your TA, including an agenda for the project meeting)
 - Goals for the week.
 The first subsection is easy.
 It should be an exact copy of the third section from last week (i.e., goals from a week ago).
 It can be empty for the first week.